 - Shoot footage (or a still) of unfamiliar objects or familiar objects shot in a slightly unfamiliar way.

-- Shoot footage of objects that are very close to the camera lens.
+- Shoot footage of objects that are close to the camera lens.
 Because the object is so close to the iPhone’s lens the object will be massively enlarged and thrown out of focus.

 - Cover the iPhone’s lens with an object you normally think of as being opaque.
 However, when you place a bright light, like the sun or a lamp, on the other side of the object the iPhone lens will pick up transmitted light and result in a solid or graduated color image.